Leproide/Whatsapp-Mass-Send-Script/README.md

 **Python + Playwright** tool for sending messages in bulk via **WhatsApp Web**.

 ### 📦 Overview
-- Internal-use automation tool — provided *as-is* without guarantees.
+- Internal-use automation tool, provided *as-is* without guarantees.
 - Uses **WhatsApp Web** to send text messages automatically to a list of recipients.
 - Currently supports **text-only messages** (no images, videos, or file attachments yet).
 - Community **contributions and improvements are welcome**.